The Mohr Legacy

 Katherine A. Mohr, Bow Maker & Repairer

 KateKate has joined the trade as the first, second-generation female bow maker in the United States.
 She works in conjunction with Mohr & Mohr, Learning Trade Secrets, and NuBow Inc, but independently under the trade name fille de Mohr (daughter of Mohr).
 Kate's son, Wesley, helps around the shop and says that when he grows up he wants to carry on the family tradition of bow making.
+However, he graduates in May 2026, and has decided to enlist in the Army National Guard instead.

 For More Personal Information on the Mohr Family>>